Your Future is Our Future...

 A Few Tips To Store Hay In The Winter

 The number one thing to keep in mind when storing hay for winter is for it to be dry.
 The hay, the tarp or plastic you are using, and the area.
 Keep the hay in an area that is covered if that is an option for you.
-If not, then do you best to cover it with hay sleeves or tarps.
+If not, then do your best to cover it with hay sleeves or tarps.

 A few additional tips are: